 In 2000, the community tried to rally together and turn the abandoned school into a community center.
 It was, however, bought by an investor who wished to turn it into an apartment complex.
 The community again rallied...this time AGAINST those plans.
 They wanted to keep the building in as original condition as possible, and it was put back on the market before finally being torn down for good.

 The main paranormal activity reported is strange lights seen inside the building when no one is there, and also scant reports of a ghostly janitor seen roaming the halls.
 When HPIR investigated this location, we unfortunately didn't uncover any paranormal activity, but had a really fun time with our guests.
 Unfortunately, at this point in time, I've also been unable to verify any deaths of a janitor at the school to account for the ghostly janitor seen in the boiler room/downstairs.
 I was able to verify several deaths of teachers and at least one principal, but none of which who were serving at the school at the time of their deaths.
-Now that the school has been razed, we may never uncover the mysteries at the Monitor.

 (Photo Property of Theresa Racer)